jasperanders/ContentMachine/content/resources/01 🐳 Docker/01 Containerization Terminology.md

 A **container runtime** is responsible for actually running a container on the host machine.
 Docker provides a container runtime, but there are also standalone runtimes (e.g. [Containerd](https://containerd.io/), which is used by Kubernetes).

 ### Container Registry
 A **container registy** is a repository where container images are saved.
-These images can be public, like the [Docker Hub](https://hub.docker.com), or private like the integrated [[GitLab Registry|GitLab Registry]].
+These images can be public, like the [Docker Hub](https://hub.docker.com), or private, like the integrated [[GitLab Registry|GitLab Registry]].
 When running a container, you can specify where an image should be pulled from.
 It is a best practice to build an image in a CI pipeline, push it to a registry and while deploying pull the image again.

 [[02 GitLab Container Registry Integration|Read how to set up your Kubernetes Cluster to pull from the gitlab registry.]]

 ### Dockerfile

 > _"Docker can build images automatically by reading the instructions from a `Dockerfile`.
-A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image."_ -- Docker
+A `Dockerfile` is a text document that contains all the commands a user could call on the command line to assemble an image."_ -- [Docker](https://docker.com)